 My first logbook covered 1985-1993, a mere 8 years.
 These years included just getting started in Amateur Radio and my active years while a student at the University of Texas ARC station (W5EHM, now N5XU).
 The second logbook does have a few more pages than the first, but the time span is shocking.
 I hope my renewed interest means logbook #4 will not be rolled out in 2043!

 Update (4/27/2020): It did not take me 25 years to fill up log book #3.
 It took me only a year and a half!
 Between December 2018 and April 2020 I managed to make as many contacts (well a bit of a caveat later) as I did in the previous quarter century.
-Having access to a work, though very modest, station that’s visible to me every day goes a long way.
+Having access to a working, though very modest, station that’s visible to me every day goes a long way.

 I base contacts here on those logged into my paper logbooks.
 When I was more active in contests in the past I made a large number of QSOs which were recorded in electronic form.
 So the comparison is not entirely consistent, though still I’m pleased with the new upswing.